Charleston Roof Help

 Common wind damage signs

-• Lifted or folded shingles
+• Lifted, folded, or missing shingles

-• Uneven roof lines or exposed underlayment
+• Uneven roofline or exposed underlayment

-• New leak after a windy storm
+• New ceiling stain after a windy storm

 Next Steps